Knoblauchpilze/bsgalone/README.md

 - [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page): installation instructions [here](https://www.cyberithub.com/how-to-install-eigen3-on-ubuntu-20-04-lts-focal-fossa/) for Ubuntu 20.04, a simple `sudo apt install libeigen3-dev` should be enough.
 - [libpqxx](https://github.com/jtv/libpqxx) for db connection.
 See installation instructions [here](https://github.com/jtv/libpqxx/blob/master/BUILDING-cmake.md#option-b-make-use-of-a-separately-installed-libpqxx) in the README of the github repository.
 - [golang migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md): following the instructions there should be enough.
+- postgresql which can be taken from the packages with `sudo apt-get install postgresql-14` for example.

 ## Instructions